 The Rainforest Alliance is constantly working to improve the economic impact on cocoa farmers.
 For instance, in our new certification program, we have introduced a mandatory Sustainability Differential in our cocoa program.
 This consists of a cash amount per metric ton to be paid to individual farmers.
 In Côte d’Ivoire and Ghana, the Sustainability Differential will be required in addition to the Living Income Differential mandated by the national governments.

-The Rainforest Alliance doesn’t do enough to protect farmers.
-What are you doing to address this and how are you investing in the sector?
+What is the Rainforest Alliance doing to protect farmers?
+How are you investing in the sector?

 The Rainforest Alliance continues to strengthen its cocoa certification program, which is the world’s largest scale initiative to drive more sustainable cocoa farming.
 Our strengthened cocoa certification program includes stricter audit rules and enhanced traceability and performance monitoring systems.
 In order to drive supply chain accountability, the improved certification program also features clear metrics on shared responsibility, including a new minimum amount for a Sustainability Differential in cocoa, which will be introduced through a three-phase process that started in April 2020.